mABC: multi-Agent Blockchain-Inspired Collaboration for root cause analysis in micro-services architecture: Methodology

-where $w_e$ represents \textit{expertise index}, which does not undergo automatic decay, reflecting the accumulated expertise of an Agent over time. $\Delta w_e$ is the change in \textit{expertise index}, which increases by 0.01 if the voting choice of agent aligns with the final outcome and decreases by 0.01 otherwise.
-This mechanism rewards accurate predictions and penalizes inaccuracies. $w_{e_{\max}}$ is the upper limit for \textit{expertise index}, set to $1.5$ to maintain fairness by preventing disproportionate influence from highly experienced agents.
+}where \( w_e \) does not decay automatically, reflecting accumulated expertise. \( \Delta w_e \) increases by 0.01 if the agent's vote aligns with the final outcome and decreases by 0.01 otherwise. \( w_{e_{\max}} \) is also set to 1.5 to prevent disproportionate influence.

+The voting weight system balances activity and expertise to ensure fairness.
+The contribution index (\(w_c\)) starts at 1.0, increases by 0.1 for each vote or proposal, and decays by up to 0.03 after each voting event to encourage ongoing participation, capped at 1.5.
+The expertise index (\(w_e\)) increases by 0.01 if an agent's vote aligns with the outcome and decreases by 0.01 otherwise, capped at 1.5, reflecting professionalism without decay.
+This system rewards both active engagement and accurate contributions, preventing power hoarding and reckless voting, while maintaining a balanced and fair decision-making process.